Choosing Your Glazing

 2. Be realistic with your budget and expectations of costs for windows and doors

-As a rule of thumb, the cheapest material is basic white UPVC, followed by aluminium and with the most expensive being timber.
-From there, adding colours, specialist finishes and technical glass options can mean that the budget will need to be adjusted, possibly increased.
+As a rule of thumb, the cheapest material is basic white UPVC, followed by aluminium and with the most expensive being timber From there, adding colours, specialist finishes and technical glass options can mean that the budget will need to be adjusted, possibly increased.
 So like all things, you get what you pay for.
-It’s worth selecting a first class product in whatever material you choose, and you will be rewarded with low maintenance and a long life.
+It’s worth selecting a first-class product in whatever material you choose, and you will be rewarded with low maintenance and long life.
 Go cheap on the frame profile of a window and door and the product could let you down in many ways.
 Make thorough investigations and make fair comparisons of the products available.

 3. Where do the windows and doors need to be positioned for best use of your home